zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Federica suggests to Anton that they check in using  the kiosk.
 Now, it is still possible in most American airports to check in talk ing to a real live human being rather than using a machine like a kiosk.
 Anton say s, “Hmm, this,” meaning the kiosk, “is asking me to pay $50 to bring a piece of  luggage aboard.”

 A piece of luggage is something like a suitcase or a briefcase.
 “Aboard” means on the airplane with you.
 You can either take your luggage with you as you get on the airplane, or you can give it to the airline and they will put it down on the bottom of the airplane and then you pick it up agai n when you arrive.
 That’s called “checking your luggage.”
-Anton says that thi s particular airline is going to charge him $50 dollars to bring a piece of luggage aboard.
+Anton says that this particular airline is going to charge him $50 dollars to bring a piece of luggage aboard.

 “I didn’t know there were such strict baggage restr ictions,” Anton says.
 “Baggage” (baggage) is another word for “luggage.”
 “Restrictions” are rules and limitations, usually, that prevent you from doing c ertain things.
 In this case, the baggage restrictions for the airline say that if yo u want to bring a piece of luggage aboard, you have to pay $50, which is an awful lot of money.
 Federica says, “I didn’t realize it either.”

 Anton continues, “And we have to pay another fee” –  that is, more money – “to reserve a seat.”
 “To reserve” means to make arrange ments to do something in advance.
-“To reserve a seat on an airplane” means t o select your seat so that when you get on the airplane, that seat is already yours – no one else can sit there.
+“To reserve a seat on an airplane” means to select your seat so that when you get on the airplane, that seat is already yours – no one else can sit there.
 Anton says, “I didn’t know that the default was open seating.”
 The “default” (default) of something is the normal way that this works or the normal way that something happens.

 In this case, the normal way that things happen on the airplane is “open seating.”
 Open seating is a system where there are no seats t hat are reserved, or we might also say “assigned (assigned) to someone.”
 Ev eryone just gets on the airplane and the first person who gets on gets to p ick the best seat, and so forth.
 No one has a reserved or assigned seat.
 Federica, a gain, didn’t realize this either.